AP source: Hawks send center Dwight Howard to Hornets

 “It was very difficult.
 I want to play,” Howard said after the season.
 “I want to be on the floor.
 I want to make an impact.
 You can’t do it on the bench.”

 The Hawks were eliminated in the first round for the first time since 2014.
 Following the season, coach Mike Budenholzer resigned his additional role as president of basketball operations and Wes Wilcox stepped down as general manager.

-The Howard trade is the first deal for new Hawks GM Travis Schlenk.
+The Howard trade is the first deal for new Hawks GM Travis Schlenk, who faces the difficult challenge of re-signing free-agent forward Paul Millsap.

+Howard, 31, is due to earn $23.5 million each of the next two seasons.

 Howard has a history with Hornets coach Steve Clifford.